 Dr. Valente Fast Facts

-- Nationwide, ranked number 3 among all orthopedic surgeons sitting for oral board examination
+- Nationwide, ranked number 3 among all orthopedic surgeons sitting for the oral board examination (AOBOS)

 - Board Certified and Fellowship Trained orthopedic spine surgeon